llvm/llvm-project/flang-rt/README.md

 ## Configuration Option Reference

-Flang-rt has the followign configuration options.
+Flang-RT has the followign configuration options.
 This is in addition to the build options the LLVM_ENABLE_RUNTIMES mechanism and CMake itself provide.